Restaurants, caterers overwhelmed by holiday event requests | CBC News

 Work-from-home culture changing the landscape

-Dennis Van Staalduinen, executive director of the Wellington West BIA, said restaurants in his area are also receiving an uptick in calls but they've noticed a bit of a different trend this year.
+Dennis Van Staalduinen, executive director of the Wellington West Business Improvement Area (BIA), said restaurants in his area are also receiving an uptick in calls but they've noticed a bit of a different trend this year.

 "Rather than doing a 200-person event, many companies seem to be breaking up their Christmas parties into, you know, maybe a department of 70 people will go out," he said.